Director, Games for Entertainment and Learning Lab

 Professor, Department of Media and Information

-Brian M. Winn is the Founder and Director of the Games for Entertainment and Learning (GEL) Lab and the Game Development Program at Michigan State University.
-Winn is also a Full Professor and Associate Chair in the Department of Media and Information.
+Brian M. Winn is the Founder and Director of the Games for Entertainment and Learning (GEL) Lab at Michigan State University and a Full Professor in the Department of Media and Information.

-Winn designs, creates, and researches interactive media experiences.
-Winn’s expertise is in designing “meaningful play” that combine games and meaningful objectives (such as learning, persuasion, motivation, and fitness).
+Winn’s expertise is in designing “meaningful play” that combines games and meaningful objectives (such as learning, health, persuasion, motivation, and fitness).
 Winn’s “Design, Play, Experience Framework” presents a process for designing meaningful play.
-And Winn’s award-winning work has been presented, exhibited, and experienced around the world.
+Winn founded the International Conference on Meaningful Play, serves as a member of the Michigan Film and Digital Media Office Advisory Council, and is a faculty advisor of the MSU SpartaSoft student game developers group.
+Winn’s award-winning work has been presented, exhibited, and experienced around the world.

 Winn is an accomplished teacher who became an Apple Distinguished Educator in 2001 and a Lilly Teaching Fellow in 2005.
-Winn taught the first game design course at MSU back in 2000 and helped grow that one course into the top-rated MSU Game Design and Development program.
-Winn also co-teaches the popular online Coursera Specialization in Game Design and Development.
+Winn taught the first game design course at MSU back in 2000 and helped grow that one course into the top-ranked MSU Game Design and Development program.
+Winn also teaches the popular online Coursera Specialization in Game Design and Development.